skupperproject/refdog/input/resources/link.md

 </div>
 <div class="attribute-body">

 A set of named conditions describing the current state of the resource.

 - `Configured`: The link configuration has been applied to the router.
 - `Operational`: The link to the remote site is active.
-- `Ready`: The link is ready to use.
+- `Ready`: The link is ready for use.
 All other conditions are true.

 <table class="fields"><tr><th>See also</th><td><a href="{{site.prefix}}/topics/resource-status.html">Resource status</a>, <a href="https://maelvls.dev/kubernetes-conditions/">Kubernetes conditions</a></td></table>